Real photo of Jesus, an original photo of Jesus, Jesus own selfie

 Considering all this, it is impossible for a forger, even the most cleverest, to have made such a Shroud.
 Modern scientists, even the cleverest scientists of today, from the leading research institutions of the world, are unable to understand or explain how the image on the Shroud was formed.

 Some people claim that the great medieval artist and scientist, Leonardo Da Vinci, of having made the shroud.
 They even called it the 'Da Vinci Shroud' and aired programmes on Discovery Channel.
-They base their argument on the similarity of his paintings with the image on the holy Shroud.
+Their argument were based on the similarity of his paintings with the image on the holy Shroud.

-The claim of Leonardo Da Vinci making the Shroud of Turin is based on the fact that many of his paintings can be overlaid on the Shroud image to give exact matches.
+The claim that Leonardo Da Vinci made the Shroud of Turin is based on the fact that many of his paintings could be overlaid on the Shroud image to give exact matches.
 But it is quite possible that Leonardo Da Vinci must have seen the image on the holy Shroud and, being impressed with the noble image on the holy Shroud, made his paintings using the Shroud image as the model.
 Da Vinci was not the first one to make paintings using the holy Shroud image as the model.

 In 525 AD, the holy Shroud was discovered hidden above a gate in Edessa's city walls.
 Six years later, an icon (a religious work of art / painting) was produced at St. Catherine's Monastery in the Sinai.
 This icon, the Sinai Christ Pantocrator Icon, is for sure based on the image on the Shroud as can be seen in the following photographs